s3ql/s3ql/rst/durability.rst

-   If your storage provider claims that *neither* of the above can ever happen, while at the same time promising high durability, you should choose a respectable service instead.
+   If your storage provider claims that *neither* of the above can ever happen, while at the same time promising high durability, you should choose a respectable provider instead.

 #.
 When mounting the same file system on different computers (or on
    the same computer but with different ``--cachedir`` directories),